SpringBootSocialMediaApp/social-media-app/README.md

-# 🌐 Spring Boot Social Media App
+# 🌐 Socialite - Spring Boot Social Media App

 A lightweight social media web application built using **Spring Boot**, **PostgreSQL**, and **Thymeleaf**.
 Developed as a group project for **CSCI 22082 - Object-Oriented Programming II (2022/2023)**.